hellender/hellender.github.io/source/_posts/2014-06-18-bounding-hare.markdown

 It was another impact!

 The feline yowled and ran off.
-The person beast didn’t hit me with the broom, though.
-It gently collected me, shaking, in softness.
+The person beast didn’t strike my shaking body, though.
+It gently collected me in softness.
 It really didn’t intend to eat me, I realized.

 The beast placed me in the form.
 It talked to me.